 How to Present Your Project Portfolio

 Now that you know how to make your portfolio, how do you present it at an interview?
-When the time is right and the interviewer asks you a question along the lines of “what type of experience do you have?” you drop this heavy volume of project management goodness on their desk and wait for the heavy thud.
-This is why you want it to be at least 3” thick!
-You then flip to the table of contents and ask them what area would they be particularly interested in hearing about.
+When the time is right, and the interviewer asks you a question along the lines of “What type of experience do you have?” you immediately turn to your portfolio.
+You can open to the TOC or immediately launch the online/mobile version of the TOC and let them scan that at a glance.
+You can then ask them, which area would they like to talk through first.

 Stand Out from the Crowd

-By the way, if you go on an interview with just a resume and a couple of references…shame on you!
-Times have changed, the game has changed, and the challenge of making you stand apart from the competition has changed as well.
+The days of showing up to an interview with just a paper resume and a couple of references is over.
+Times have changed, the game has changed, and the challenge of making you stand apart from the competition has changed, as well.
 An awesome project portfolio can make all the difference when it comes to getting your next job.

 Here’s another story to include in your Project Manager Portfolio: the software tools you are skilled in.
 SIgn up for a free trial at ProjectManager.com and become familiar with online project planning software.
 It’s free to try for 30 days.